 African honey bees were first imported to the Americas in 1956 by the prominent Brazilian geneticist, Warwick Kerr.
 He thought there was a good possibility that he could utilize African stock to produce a new breed of honey bees, which would be less defensive than the wild African bees but which would be more productive than European honey bees (EHB) in Brazil's tropical setting.
 Kerr was able to acquire 63 live queens from South African beekeepers.
 These were later taken to a quarantine area at an agricultural research station near Rio Claro, where 48 queens survived till the next year.

-Through selective breeding with European drones, Kerr and his associates had produced a number of first generation hybrids, now known as Africanized honey bees.
+Through selective breeding with European drones, Kerr and his associates had produced several first-generation hybrids, now known as Africanized honey bees.
 After several months of this activity, natural attrition had reduced their stock of Africanized honey bees to 29 which were maintained in hive boxes equipped with queen excluders.
-In October of 1957 (according to Kerr), a local beekeeper wandered by, noticed the queen excluders and removed them.
+In October of 1957 (according to Kerr), a local beekeeper wandered by, noticed the queen excludes, and removed them.
 In any case, as the story goes, the removal of the excluders accidentally released 26 Africanized honey bee queens with small swarms into the nearby forest.
 Kerr hoped the escaped bees would either perish in the wild or mate with European honey bees and eventually lose their African characteristics.

 Within a few years, however, reports began arriving from surrounding areas of wild bees relentlessly attacking farm animals and even humans.
 Many poor Brazilian farmers suffered livestock losses, and, eventually, there were human fatalities as well.
 By the early 1960s, it was clear that a rapid expansion had occurred among feral bee colonies and that the Africanized honey bees were moving quickly into other parts of the country.
 While European honey bee swarms might disperse only a few miles and then look for an ideal place to establish themselves, swarms of Africanized honey bees can move 60 miles or more at a time and build their nests in a variety of locations.
 In October 1986, they reached Mexico.